gjassoah/fd-seminar-www/content/about/index.md

 The source code for the website is available [here](https://git.sr.ht/~gjasso/fd-seminar-www).

-> Due to an influx of spam registrations to our BigBlueButton instance, we added a [reCAPTCHA](https://www.google.com/recaptcha/about/) widget to the registration form.
+> Due to an influx of spam registrations to our BigBlueButton instance, we added a [reCAPTCHA](https://www.google.com/recaptcha/about/) widget (provided by Google) to the registration form.
 If you are already registered, this will not affect you; if not, please take this into account when registering to our server.

 ### Server